 Although Dr. Capello did well after her initial cancer diagnosis and aggressive treatment regimen, 14 years later she was diagnosed with secondary Myelodysplastic Syndrome (MDS) and later died on November 15, 2018.

 However, her work has had a tremendous impact and her legacy lives on.

 The first BDN law was enacted in Connecticut in 2009, and according to Dense Breast-Info, some type of breast density notification is now required in 38 states and the District of Columbia (as of June 30, 2021).
 However, the organization notes that some state laws may only require a general notification about breast density, instead of notifying a woman about her own breast density status.
 Additionally, “though some state laws are more similar than others, there is no standard from state-to-state on what patients are told or how patients will be informed.”

-And on the federal level, the U.S. Federal Drug Administration (FDA) made important recommendations about breast density in 2019 when it proposed updates to mammography regulations to include breast density notifications in Mammography Quality Standards Act (MQSA) requirements, which have not yet been finalized.
+And on the federal level, the Food and Drug Administration (FDA) made important recommendations about breast density in 2019 when it proposed updates to mammography regulations to include breast density notifications in Mammography Quality Standards Act (MQSA) requirements, which have not yet been finalized.

 The Impact of BDN Legislation on Breast Density Awareness Among Patients

 According to research, BDN legislation is laying a critical foundation to help increase patient awareness about breast density, but notification alone may not be enough to ensure patients have all the information they need.
 Here are two examples of recent studies.